vladfrangu/dblposter/README.md

 ## In-Depth Details

-Ok, if you've reached this point, you're probably curios about exactly what this library can do.
+Ok, if you've reached this point, you're probably curious about exactly what this library can do.

 First, let's talk about the `bind` function above.
 It takes two parameters: